-Services currently commissioned from pharmacies in Northumberland include emergency contraception, stop smoking services, needle exchange, supervised consumption of methadone, minor ailments, disposal of needles and other sharp medical equipment, and guaranteed availability of drugs for end of life care.
+Services currently commissioned from pharmacies in Northumberland include emergency contraception, stop smoking services, needle exchange, supervised consumption of methadone, minor ailments, disposal of diabetic needles and guaranteed availability of drugs for end of life care.

 Northumberland County Council concludes that there is adequate provision of NHS pharmaceutical services across Northumberland.
 The Council considers that the network of extended hour pharmacies are essential to meet patients' needs by widening access to pharmaceutical services outside core hours when other pharmacies are closed.
 There is scope for some pharmacy mergers in market towns without detriment to the network.
-Extension of GP opening hours in service hubs may lead to some gaps in service provision.
+Extension of GP opening hours in service hubs may lead to some gaps in service provision, which could be met by existing providers.